Hrvatski Top Model: Production

 In its appearance, tasks, editing and elimination process, Hrvatski Top Model is much more similar to Germany's Next Topmodel rather than ANTM.
 This version has a runway walk in front of the judges, each contestant faces her verdict individually without any particular order, and its contestants travel to more than one international destination in one season.
 Also, a pre-recorded final show held in a TV studio where the ranking order between the final three contestants is decided, and every finalist is involved in a final runway.

 Format

 Croatian top model Tatjana Jurić fills the role of the host, which was performed by Tyra Banks in the original American series.
 She is the head of the search as well as a mentor for the 16 girls who have been chosen to live in a house together in Zagreb.
-Jurić and the panel of judges, which includes Borut Mihalić, Boris Bašić, Damir Hoyka, Boris Cavlina Jurić and a top model Paula Eleta Barišić judge the girls each week.
+Jurić and the panel of judges, which includes Borut Mihalić, Boris Bašić, Damir Hoyka, Boris Cavlina Jurić judge the girls each week.
 Usually one, but sometimes two girls are eliminated until only three girls are left.

 Croatian fashion designer Marco Grubnić had several appearances on the first season to introduce the girls to the fashion industry and give them constructive criticism.